learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 > Here we instantiate a `UIActivityIndicatorView` object for the property we just created with the stile of `.whiteLarge`.
 We then tint the indicator so it fits the theme of our app, and finally align it with the main view.

-* If you run the app now and hit `Antique`, you'll see the activity indicator still doesn't appear.
+* If you run the app now and hit `Filter`, you'll see the activity indicator still doesn't appear.
 We're not done yet!
 The `UIActivityIndicatorView` has been created, but hasn't been added to the superview.
 Do this with .
 This adds our `activityIndicator` to the view controller's `view`.
 * The last step we need to make our `activityIndicator` visible is to call it to start.
 Use the following lines to start and stop the indicator, respectively:

 ```swift